Posted on October 30, 2017 by kacy ritter

 3. Is the program transparent, or do they simply tell you what you want to hear?

 Be sure to look for treatment centers with a clear website and a firm social media presence.
 Read reviews and learn what others are saying about their treatment experiences.
-Generic websites or advertisements that don’t clearly identify what treatment program the site or advertiser represents may signal that that the “organization” is merely collecting phone numbers and email addresses for patient “brokers,” who will then try to connect you with whatever treatment center is paying them.
+Generic websites or advertisements that don’t clearly identify what treatment program the site or advertiser represents may signal that the “organization” is merely collecting phone numbers and email addresses for patient “brokers,” who will then try to connect you with whatever treatment center is paying them.

 4. Does the program offer to provide airfare/travel expenses or waive insurance deductibles?